Marlon-Buckley/Makersbnb/README.md

  `$ git push --set-upstream origin joe-branch' (only the first time you push otherwise it is `$ git push`

  Then do a Pull request, set Reviewers for your PR and then Merge.

+ Kyle's comment